maroda/share/go/verificat/README.md

 It is not meant to be dependent on any other service, nor provide dependencies downstream.
 It is a data gatherer, analyst, and presenter.
 Its inputs are the Services we run and the tests we want to display a State of Readiness.
 The outputs are the Scores.

+### Can I use it in my deployment pipeline?

+Verificat is not built to be part of a deployment pipeline.
+It should not be used as a blocking mechanism for automation.
+It is not currently built to be highly-available in order to guarantee that Production Readiness Score data is available.

+However, Verificat API data can be used for non-blocking actions (for instance, Codefresh has a `fast-fail` setting that will continue the pipeline even if this value fails).

 ### Notifications

 A facility to send email alerting would be a good initial notification service.